SharePoint/sp-dev-docs/docs/solution-guidance/branding-sharepoint-sites-sharepoint-add-in.md

 - Office 365 themes are highly limited and mainly control the suite navigation section of the page
 - SharePoint themes are dependent on the time they are applied to the site.
 When selected theme is applied to site, SharePoint will dynamically create needed CSS files based on the spcolor and spfont files.
 This could result maintenance requirments when new CSS definitions are introduced for the SharePoint UI.
-- Alternate CSS approach is based on overriding out of the box styles.
+- Alternate CSS approach is based on overriding out-of-the-box styles.
 When new oob CSS definitions are introduced, they could influence your site and you might be needed to apply changes on the associated custom CSS file.
-- Master pages are always created based on out of the box master pages.
-When new controls or layout structures are introduced to out of the box master pages, you might be forced to update your custom master pages as well cross used sites.
+- Master pages are always created based on out-of-the-box master pages.
+When new controls or layout structures are introduced to out-of-the-box master pages, you might be forced to update your custom master pages as well cross used sites.

 Summary
 -------